 Ylopo was built for this reason, and their angle on lead generation helps real estate agents create relationships with people prior to their home search or selling process really kicking off.
-Before these prospects have a chance to get referred to their friend’s real estate agent, before they have a chance to interview anyone else, Ylopo finds them and sends them to you.
+Before these prospects have a chance to get referred to their friend’s Realtor, before they have a chance to interview anyone else, Ylopo finds them and sends them to you.

 How Does Ylopo Work?

-Ylopo takes a similar approach to lead generation as BoldLeads and Real Geeks, placing great ads in places like Facebook and Google where consumers are already spending their time, and driving them to lead magnets like beautifully branded websites complete with IDX search functionality.
+Ylopo takes a similar approach to lead generation as BoldLeads and Real Geeks, placing great ads in places like Facebook and Google, where consumers are already spending their time, driving them to lead magnets like beautiful, branded websites complete with IDX search functionality.
 Here your leads fill out a form to get full access to the functionality of the site.